emissary-ingress/emissary/reference/debugging.md

 [2018-10-10 12:27:01.977][21][info][main] source/server/drain_manager_impl.cc:63] shutting down parent after drain
 ```

-By using the [Ambassador diagnostics console](/reference/diagnostics) you can click a button to "Set Debug On", and this causes Ambassador to generate a lot more logging.
+By using the [Ambassador diagnostics console](/reference/diagnostics) you can click a button to "Set Debug On", and this causes Ambassador Edge Stack to generate a lot more logging.
 This can be useful when tracking down a particularly subtle bug.

-## <a name="examining-pod"></a>Examining an Ambassador/Envoy Pod and Container
+## <a name="examining-pod"></a>Examining an Ambassador Edge Stack/Envoy Pod and Container

-It can sometimes be useful to examine the contents of the Ambassador Pod, for example, to check volume mounts are correct (e.g. TLS certificates are present in the required directory), to determine the latest Ambassador configuration has been sent to the Pod, or that the generated Envoy configuration is correct (or as expected).
+It can sometimes be useful to examine the contents of the Ambassador Edge Stack Pod, for example, to check volume mounts are correct (e.g. TLS certificates are present in the required directory), to determine the latest Ambassador Edge Stack configuration has been sent to the Pod, or that the generated Envoy configuration is correct (or as expected).

-You can look into an Ambassador Pod by using ```kube-exec``` and the ```/bin/sh``` shell contained within the Ambassador container. e.g.:
+You can look into an Ambassador Edge Stack Pod by using ```kube-exec``` and the ```/bin/sh``` shell contained within the Ambassador Edge Stack container. e.g.:

 ```shell
 $ kubectl get pods